thhessmilefr/smile-magento-elasticsearch/doc/install.md

 Install
 =======

-:angry_face:  **Whenever possible, you must install the module and all it's requirement during the technical kickoff of the project (at the same time you install Magento).
-Doing so, your developer will have no adaptation to handle ES specificity**
+:angry_face:  **Whenever possible, you must install the module and all its requirement during the technical kickoff of the project (at the same time you install Magento).
+Doing so, your developers will have no adaptation to handle ES specificity**

 Installing ES